Hirakata: Economy

 Hirakata's modern industry began with the munitions industry supplying to the Imperial Japanese Army and numerous civilian textile and clothing manufacturers.
+In early March 1939, a site associated with the arms industry blew up, killing 500 people.
 In the post-war era, the former munitions plants were transformed into industrial parks, or public housing complexes to support Hirakata's growth as a commuter town for Osaka and Kyoto.
 Textile and clothing production remain major industries in Hirakata.